giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/draft-cgfabk-nmrg-ibn-generative-ai.md

 Generative AI, particularly Large Language Models (LLMs), can enhance IBN by automating intent parsing, policy generation, and network troubleshooting.
 LLMs can understand natural language intents, generate low-level configurations, and adapt policies in real-time.
-This aligns with the challenges presented in {{AI-Challenges}}, which stresses the need for models that can dynamically adapt to context and scale efficiently.
+This aligns with the deployment aspects presented in {{AI-Deploy}} and the challenges presented in {{AI-Challenges}}, which stress the need for models that can dynamically adapt to context and scale efficiently.

 Generative AI can extend its role to include auto-remediation, dynamic configuration adjustments, and the creation of context-aware policies based on real-time network conditions.
 These capabilities are critical in environments with rapidly shifting traffic patterns,